nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "The case is but half finished; the details can wait.
 No doubt, Lord Cantlemere, your pleasure in telling of this successful result in the exalted circle to which you return will be some small atonement for my practical joke.
-Billy, you will show his Lord- ship out, and tell Mrs. Hudson that I should be glad if she would send up dinner for two as soon as possible."
+Billy, you will show his Lordship out, and tell Mrs. Hudson that I should be glad if she would send up dinner for two as soon as possible."